 Baton Rouge, LA (Jan)

 Baton Rouge promises lagniappe (a little something extra) with its marathon weekend, and the city delivers big.
 The pancake-flat course takes runners past diverse urban scenery, through parks and tree tunnels, and along oak- and magnolia-lined streets that showcase the city’s charming antebellum architecture.
 Keep an eye out for Tiger Stadium, the centerpiece of the LSU campus and a structure which, when filled to capacity on game days, holds the equivalent of nearly half the city’s population.
-Afterwards, kick back and celebrate at one of the best finish festivals in the country featuring a food village (cajun cuisine as well as vegan options), local beers and live musical entertainment.
+Afterwards, kick back and celebrate at the culturally rich finish festival featuring food tents (Cajun cuisine as well as vegan options), local beers and live musical entertainment.

 Mount Desert Island Marathon